LLNL/Silo/docs/Chapter2-Section1.md

   If `dstObjList` is non-NULL, but any given entry is either `NULL` or a string of zero length, than that object's destination name will be assumed the same as its equivalent `srcObjList` entry.
   Note, when using NULLs relative paths in `srcObjList` will appear in destination databases relative to the destination database's current working directory.

-  If dstObjList[i] ends in a '/' character or identifies a directory that existed in the destination database either before `DBCpListedObjects` was called or that was created on behalf of a preceding object copy within the execution of `DBCpListedObjects`, then the source object will be copied to that directory with its original (source) name.
+  If dstObjList[i] ends in a '/' character or identifies a directory that existed in the destination database either before `DBCpListedObjects` was called or that was created on behalf of a preceding object copy within the execution of DBCpListedObjects, then the source object will be copied to that directory with its original (source) name.
   This is equivalent to the behavior of the filesystem command cp foo /gorfo/bar/ or cp foo /gorfo/bar when bar exists as a directory.

   Finally, users should be aware that if there are numeric architecture differences between the host where the source object data was produced and the host where this copy operation is being performed, then in all likelihood the destination copies of any floating point data may not match bit-for-bit with the source data.